Common Puppy Behavior Problems And Solutions

 Solution: Create a safe and calm environment

 Providing a safe and calm environment is essential for puppies struggling with fear and anxiety.
-Establish a peaceful living space by minimizing loud noises, creating a designated retreat area with cozy bedding, and using products like Adaptil (a synthetic pheromone product) to promote relaxation.
+Establish a peaceful by minimizing loud noises, creating a designated retreat area with cozy bedding, and using products like Adaptil (a synthetic pheromone product) to promote relaxation.

 Solution: Seek professional help for severe anxiety